 Another photograph I came away with I just kind of came to me while sitting on a rock watching the sun paint light on the mountains.
 I saw these aspen trees and was really drawn to the pathway (tunnel) they created.
 The trees on the side seemed to all converge on one tree in the middle.

 Another year has rolled around and I’ve just finished processing photos from my annual spring Desert Southwest trip.
 Most years, I find myself visiting Utah and Arizona twice a year.
 Once in the winter and another time in the spring.
 This year I decided to start with a backpacking trip into Coyote Gulch in Grand Staircase-Escalante National Monument.
 I started off in the morning heading towards crack in the wall anxious to see the stream and the green trees that surround it.
 I descended into the canyon and waded up stream until I found a waterfall that I wanted to photograph.
 I pulled out my tripod extended the legs.
 Next I took out my camera and started to mount it on my tripod when I realized that I forgot my tripod mount for the camera.
 I had no way to steady the camera on the tripod to eliminate camera shake.
 I decided that there was no way I could stay.
 It would irritate me too much not being able to photograph.
-Instead of an actual photograph, I headed back to my vehicle with this mental image:
+Back to the car I went.

 That will have to wait for another year – on to plan B. Next stop, bentonite hills in Arizona.
 I love these hills.
 It’s so much fun exploring and finding compositions along with interesting colors.
 It’s hard to believe that people actually eat this clay!
 The following image was taken on top of some hills and I used a focus stacking method to combine various focal points to make a super sharp image.
 I really liked the purple and red tones combined with layers of lines and some nice texture